Brand Name BuTrans Common Name buprenorphine (patch)

 Stopping the medication: Stopping this medication suddenly may lead to withdrawal symptoms such as anxiety, sweating, difficulty sleeping, rigors, pain, nausea, tremors, diarrhea, difficulty breathing, goose bumps, or, rarely, hallucinations.
 If you are thinking of stopping the medication, check with your doctor first.
 This medication should be stopped gradually as recommended by your doctor.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are using buprenorphine patches, it may affect your baby.
-Women taking this medication should not breast-feed.
+Women using this medication should not breast-feed.

 Children: The safety and effectiveness of using this medication have not been established for children less than 18 years of age.